Michaelsgithubcs/Portfolio/README.md

 •	Network Defence
 •	And many more…

-⸻

 ## Contact

-Feel free to reach out via email or connect on LinkedIn.
+Feel free to reach out via email: mikendlovumx@gmail.com or connect on LinkedIn: https://www.linkedin.com/in/michael-ndlovu-23246b2b8/.

-⸻

 Thank you for visiting my portfolio!